Sage-Bionetworks/snowflake/admin/README.md

 As stated in the article in the first paragraph: "Although hugely simplified, it’s important to be able to quickly recover from system or human error, and quickly restore corrupted data."
 We leverage snowflake's zero copy cloning feature which creates a clone of the existing database without taking extra storage.

+## Resource monitors

+This is a WIP.
+There are resource monitors created manually, but it should be created via code.

 ## Terraform exploration (PoC)

 > [!NOTE]